Kubernetes-Succinctly/remind-me-v2/Readme.md

 # Remind Me v2.0

 This repository contains the source code of the second version of the application that we will deploy to our Kubernetes cluster.
-You can read more about this application and the steps that you need to follow to deploy this application in chapter three of the book.
-This is a simple .net Core Angular application that saves reminders in persistent storage through web API.
+You can read more about this application and the steps that you need to follow to deploy this application in chapter **XX** of the book.
+This repository contains a simple .net Core Angular application that saves reminders in a persistent storage media through a stateful backend Web API.

 ## Getting started

 Copy the source code of the application to your system and open the workspace `remind-me.code-workspace` in Visual Studio Code.
 The web application is present in the **web** folder in the project directory.
 The Angular application is present in the **/web/ClientApp/** directory.
-The api source is present in **api** folder in the project directory.
+The Web API source is present in **api** folder in the project directory.

 ### Prerequisites